 Fair Trade CoffeeTea, and Chocolate sales are held several times a year in the Gathering Space.
 This provides a route for small farmers in developing countries to sell their coffee, tea, and chocolate at a price that allows them to feed and support their families.
 Contact Tom & Kate Regan, [email protected], 302-738-9989.

-Food Closet Ministrycollects non-perishable food to support the Mill Creek Outreach Project located at Community of Christ Church on Milltown Rd.
-Needs are published in the bulletin and delivered weekly to the food closet. https://tableofplentyde.org/
+Food Closet Ministrycollects non-perishable food to support Table of Plenty: a ministry of St. John Beloved and the Mill Creek Outreach Project located at Community of Christ Church on Milltown Rd.
+Needs are published in the bulletin and delivered weekly to the Table of Plenty. https://tableofplentyde.org/ The Table of Plenty Outreach Center is located at: Community of Christ Church at 1205 Milltown Rd. / 302-384-6322.
+Hours for drop off at Community of Church are Monday through Friday from 9 a.m. to 1 p.m.
+Open for assistance Monday/Wednesday/Friday 9-11 a.m.
+Clients on Tuesdays and Thursdays by appointment only.

 Meals On Wheelsdelivers meals and brings warmth to homebound seniors during the lunch hour, Mondays thru Fridays.
 It takes two volunteers to support our route of 20 clients per day, one week each month.
 Resurrection provides five teams, so each team serves one day per month.
 More volunteers are always welcome, and substitutes can be trained to be an “occasional” volunteer (if one of the “regulars” have a conflict.)
 Contact Yvette Drazich [email protected]